 The T & D projects do not involve any large scale excavation.
 In transmission line land is affected to the extent 144 sq. m below the tower base for which compensation is paid to land owner.
-However, loss of land is insignificant due to erection of pole for distribution line.
-Moreover, the subject transmission and distribution lines are not passing through any forest area, hence the problem of losing natural resources is not envisaged.
+However, in the instant scheme, no new transmission towers are to be constructed.
+In case of distribution lines, loss of land is insignificant due to erection of pole.
+Moreover, the subject transmission and distribution lines are not passing through any forest area; hence the problem of losing natural resources is not envisaged.